 When the HLVD module is enabled, a comparator uses an internally generated reference voltage as the set point.
 The set point is compared with the trip point, where each node in the resistor divider represents a trip point voltage.
 The "trip point" voltage is the voltage level at which the device detects a high or low-voltage event, depending on the configuration of the module.

-When the supply voltage is equal to the trip point, the voltage tapped off of the resistor array is equal to the internal reference voltage generated by the voltage reference module.
+When the supply voltage is equal to the trip point, the voltage tapped off of the resistor array is equal to the internal reference voltage generated by the voltage reference module (approximately 1.25V).
 The comparator then generates an interrupt signal by setting the HLVDIF bit.

-The trip point voltage is software programmable to any one of 16 values.
+The trip point voltage is software programmable to any one of 15 trip point values, or an external voltage input.
 The trip point is selected by programming the HLVDL3:HLVDL0 bits (HLVDCON<3:0>).